reimagined/resolve/docs/api/api-handler/resolve-context.md

 ---
 id: resolve-context
 title: ReSolve Context
-description: The resolve context object is available to an API handler function through its request (req) argument.
+description: The 'resolve' context object is available to an API handler function through its request (req) argument.
 This object implements a communication layer between an API handler and the reSolve framework.
 ---

 The `resolve` context object is available to an [API handler](api-handler.md) function through its [request (`req`)](api-handler.md#request) argument.
 This object implements a communication layer between an API handler and the reSolve framework.